 Our Analysis and Test Results

 The mobile on the Cradle 'n Swing was one of the best in the group.
 It is the only mobile that is not stationary, and turning it on will make the cute leaves and brightly colored animals rotate above your baby.
-The underside of the motor has convex, mirrored surface so that baby can see their reflection.
+The underside of the motor has a convex, mirrored surface so that the baby can see their reflection.
 This mobile design includes much thought for baby's enjoyment, and it paid off as it easily keeps little ones entertained while in the seat.

 Ease of Use

-We like the style of the 5-point harness (below right) because all of the straps are separate and can be laid out of the way while putting the baby in place.
+We like the style of the 5-point harness because all of the straps are separate and can be laid out of the way while putting the baby in place.
 This also means that the harness can be strapped around the baby, rather than having to try and fit wiggly limbs through the armholes.
 The crotch strap has a padded backing to avoid any potential pinching.

 The Fisher-Price Cradle 'n Swing is a good quality product.
 The components of the swing all feel sturdy, and the fabric holds up well through multiple washes.
 Some long-term users have reported that the motor starts to have issues after three months, especially when consistently used with heavier babies.
 However, this doesn't seem to be a common problem, and Fisher-Price covers the swing parts under warranty, so getting a replacement shouldn't be too difficult.